Should I Work Out When I'm Sick?

 Should you work out when you're sick?
 Some experts use the “above-the-neck” rule to determine whether working out while sick is safe.
-Exercise is most likely safe when symptoms are located from the neck up.
+That means exercise is most likely safe when symptoms are located from the neck up.

 Tips for working out when it's a minor illness

-- If it's a mild col, practicing proper hygiene is a great way to prevent spreading your cold to others.
-Wash your hands frequently and cover your mouth when you sneeze or cough
+If you have a mild cold, practicing proper hygiene is a great way to prevent spreading your cold to others.
+Wash your hands frequently and cover your mouth when you sneeze or cough.
+Other things to keep in mins"

 - Always practice proper hygiene at the gym, especially when you have a runny nose.
 Wipe down equipment after you’ve used it to avoid spreading germs.